devd4n/quansible/README.md

 Currently only debian is Supported

 ## How to use
-following Steps must be run on the host (as root):
+following Steps 1.-5. must be run on the host (as root or via sudo):

 0. Navigate to Path of choice
 1. `apt-get install git`